kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Workloads that do not use the Workload API should not be impacted, since the functionality remains unchanged for them.
 During a rolling upgrade, if the active scheduler instance has the feature disabled, it will schedule pods using the standard pod-by-pod method.
-This results in a fallback to the status quo behavior (no regression).
+This results in a fallback to the status quo behavior, meaning that pods will be still scheduled, but PodGroup level scheduling constraints won't be applied.

 The worst-case scenario is a critical bug in the new Workload Scheduling Cycle code causing a scheduler crash-loop.
-This would stop all scheduling but would not impact already running workloads.
+This would stop all scheduling but would not impact already running workloads and rollback is a sufficient mitigation method.

 ###### What specific metrics should inform a rollback?